joshpierce/personal-portfolio-tutorial/README.md

 </script>
 ```

 This is how you declare component properties (props) in Svelte.
-It will allow us to consume our Hero component in different places throughout our app, but dynamically pass title, and subtitle so the hero will render differently.
+It will allow you to consume your Hero component in different places throughout your app, but dynamically pass title, and subtitle so the hero will render differently.

 ```html
 <Hero